Back To Top

 Jess Beech is an experienced fashion and beauty editor with more than eight years of experience in the publishing industry.
 She has written for woman&home, GoodtoKnow, Now, Woman, Woman’s Weekly, Woman’s Own and Chat, and was formerly deputy fashion & beauty editor at Future plc.

-Tyler Moore is an experienced hair stylist working for Live True salons in London, who has contributed his expertise to this guide to the best straighteners for thick hair.
+Tyler Moore is an experienced hair stylist working for Live True's salons in London, who has contributed his expertise to this guide to choosing and using the very best straighteners for thick hair.

 Belle is a renowned hairstylist with more than three decades of experience in the industry.
-She is also the founder of premium London-based salon Salon Sloane and has shared some of her expertise for this guide.
+She is also the founder of London's Salon Sloane and has shared some of her expertise in straightening thicker hair for this guide.